A new Machine Learning-based method for identification of time-correlated events at tagged photon facilities: Summary

 \section{Summary}

 A newly developed Machine Learning-based method for the selection of the time-correlated signal at tagged photon facilities is presented.
-The application of this method allows to improve the precision of experiments, where the conventional sampling and subtraction of the uncorrelated background poses restrictions on the accuracy of the measurements.
-Moreover, the developed method allows to preserve the information about the correlations of the variables for individual events, in contrast to the standard subtraction method.
+The application of this method allows to reduce the uncertainties of the measurements at experiments, where the conventional sampling and subtraction of the uncorrelated background poses restrictions on the accuracy of the measurements.
+Moreover, the developed method allows to analyze data event-by-event, thus preserving the information about the correlations of the variables for individual events, in contrast to the standard subtraction method.
 The new method shows stable performance in handling data with different levels of background contamination.
 One of the future applications of this method will be the analysis of the Compton scattering data taken with hydrogen and light nuclear targets in order to improve the accuracy of the extraction of the scalar and spin polarizabilities of the nucleons.

+The scripts used in this work as well as parts of the data used in this study are available upon request.

 \acknowledgments The data used in this work were taken by the A2 Collaboration with the Crystal Ball/TAPS setup at MAMI in March 2018.
+E.~M.\@ acknowledges the support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Research Unit [Photon-photon interactions in the Standard Model and beyond, Projektnummer 458854507 - FOR 5327].